funlyonions/ttdocs/README.md

 Everything that inherits `SimulatedExchange` uses the specified kwargs to set the parameters.

+Therefore, even when we don't directly see the parameters inside of `FBMExchange`

 ```py
 exchange = FBMExchange(base_instrument='BTC', timeframe='1h', base_precision=4) # we're replacing the default base precision.